imantse/WARP-GUIDES/webpack/webpack-guide.md

 # WEBPACK GUIDE

+### About

 This is a quick, on demand and yet unedited/untested guide how to set up [webpack](https://webpack.github.io) build system (in the moment you drop [gulp](http://gulpjs.com)).

+Put together by @kroko for the new colleagues that see webpack for the first time.
+While doing first edits I realised that also notes should be made for some basic npm stuff as the reality is - there are people who haven't used any building tools or even npm before (not-Node.js backend guys (PHP/ROR/...) leaning towards fullstack of frontend).
+So this assumes absolute entry level knowledge in terms of packing code.

+### Steps

 Firstly it uses simple SCSS, plain JavaScript ES5.
 Then drops in loaders/plugins for CSS and Javascript ES6/ES2015 (PostCSS + plugins, Babel, ESLint a.o.).
 Finally it adds React.js in the mix.

+### Assumtions

-webpack 1.13.x-1.14.x assumed.
+* webpack 1.13.x-1.14.x.

-Put together by @kroko for the new colleagues that see webpack for the first time.
-While doing first edits I realised that also notes should be made for some basic npm stuff as the reality is - there are people who haven't used any building tools or even npm before (which isn't bad thing if you haven't coded JavaScript and/or do backend (PHP/ROR/...) stuff only).
-So this assumes absolute entry level knowledge in terms of packing code.
+* Examples are for frontend only.
+Guide assumes Apache2 server (our devserver pool) for which a virtual host is configured that the `public` directory that you will see later is the `DocumentRoot` of that vhost.
+Just create new devsite via `warpdevsite nameformywebpacktest && cdd nameformywebpacktest ` and you're all set.
+If you want to try this outside our devsserver with small modifications it will also work if serving stuff via NGINX (proxy in `.htaccess` that I'm going to talk about then should go in conf) as well as Node.js (simple `http` + `node-static` or full Express.js).

+### Your task

 * clone it
 * read it
 * learn it
-* create new project in our server and test it step by step
+* create new project in our server `warpdevsite` and test it step by step
-* there are things that are left out (especially server proxy config for `webpack-dev-server`, so ask if you don't see connection from some A to B)
+* there are things that are left out, so ask if you don't see how to get from A to B
-* watch out for errors (lot of stuff here is untested, as I don't have such not-real-world (barebone) code anywhere) as well as things that simply do not work anymore, because there is better way to do it (webpack gets updates, you know...)
+* watch out for errors (some stuff here is untested + things that simply do not work anymore, because there is better way to do it and/or webpack gets updates, you know...)
-* add, commit and push fixes/changes/additions to this repo so that we can make this the ultimate webpack guide.
+* add, commit and push fixes/changes/additions to this repo so that we can make this the ultimate beginners webpack + npm guide.

 ---
 # PREFLIGHT